pmatyjasik/pmatyjasik/README.md

 ### Hi, I'm Piotrek!
 ---
 I am Bachelor of Computer Science and I am interested in and involved in web application development.
 I have been deepening my knowledge for more than 4 years.
-My main interest is in the Front-end.

 Portfolio: https://pmatyjasik.com